vzhovtyuk/docker-basic-course/README.md

 ```
 > **Hint:** Use flag ```--rm``` for ```docker run command``` to automatically remove the container after it is stopped

 4.)
-Stop container using Ctrl+C - it will be automatically removed
+Stop container using Ctrl+C, for example, - it will be automatically removed

 # Docker-compose